-3.2.5 Development consistent with the land use plan
+3.2.3.2 Development consistent with the land use plan

-PDA assessable development is consistent with the land use plan if:
+Permissble development is consistent with the land use plan if:

-- the development complies with all relevant structural elements (section 3.3.2) and PDA-wide criteria (section 3.4), or - ii. the development does not comply with one or more of the aspects of the structural elements (section 3.3.2) and PDA-wide criteria but: - a. the development does not conflict with the PDA vision (section 3.3), and - there are sufficient grounds to justify the approval of the development despite the noncompliance with the structural elements and PDA-wide criteria.
+- the development complies with all relevant Structural elements (Section 3.4), PDA-wide criteria (Section 3.5) and Precinct provisions (Section 3.6), or - ii. the development does not comply with aspects of the Structural elements (Section 3.4), PDA-wide criteria (Section 3.5) or Precinct provisions (Section 3.6) but: - a. the development does not conflict with the PDA vision (Section 3.3), and - b. there are sufficient grounds to justify the approval of the development despite the noncompliance with the Structural elements (Section 3.4), PDA-wide criteria (Section 3.5) or Precinct provisions (Section 3.6).